TheRenegadeCoder/super-hello-world/README.md

 To keep things simple, I'm restricting the repo to one change per pull request.
 That way, we can go back and see this beast transform one pull request at a time.
+In addition, I'm restricting the repo to Python 3.5 and above.